-Notes :
+Notes:

-- 1. Each responsible authority can set this distance to a value that they feel is appropriate. - 2.
-The responsible authorities can be listed here, as well as contact methods (telephone, facsimile, VHF, e-mail, internet, etc.) and required information.
+- 1. Each responsible authority can set this distance to a value that they feel is appropriate. - The responsible authorities can be listed here, as well as contact methods (telephone, facsimile, VHF, e-mail, internet, etc.) and required information.

+TIDAL INFORMATION TO BE GIVEN IN 17/1919 as IHC 16 C3.11 SAILING DIRECTIONS amended INC 16 C3.11
-1 It is recommended that in Sailing Directions information regarding tides already given on harts and in Tide Tables should not be included.
-However, peculiarities and irregularities should be fully described.

-2 It is recommended that information be given showing, for the year, seasons or months at a certain place or area, adequate data concerning the deviations of water level, in relation to chart datum, resulting from meteorological and other random or seasonal influences.
-This information may have to be mentioned in three ways, namely:

-a) General information for the area in the first chapter See 14/1919 (C2.2);

-- b) Coastal information where it occurs geographically in the text See 4/1982 (C2.8); and - c) For a specific port See 4/1982 (C2.8).

-3 It is recommended that when the above information appears in Sailing Directions a reference to this effect be inserted on the charts concerned.
+- 1 It is recommended that in Sailing Directions information regarding tides already given on harts and in Tide Tables should not be included.
+However, peculiarities and irregularities should be fully described. - It is recommended that information be given showing, for the year, seasons or months at a certain place or area, adequate data concerning the deviations of water level, in relation to chart datum, resulting from meteorological and other random or seasonal influences.
+This information may have to be mentioned in three ways, namely: - a) General information for the area in the first chapter See 14/1919 (C2.2); - b) Coastal information where it occurs geographically in the text See 4/1982 (C2.8); and - c) For a specific port See 4/1982 (C2.8). - 3 It is recommended that when the above information appears in Sailing Directions a reference to this effect be inserted on the charts concerned.